Senegalese Air Force: History

-It was formed on 1 April 1961 with Douglas C-47s, MH.1521 Broussards, plus Sud Aloutte II and Agusta-Bell 47G helicopters.
+It was formed on 1 April 1961 with Douglas C-47s, MH.1521 Broussards, plus Sud Alouette II and Agusta-Bell 47G helicopters.
 Close ties to France have been maintained with France through training and base facilities agreements.

-From the early 1970s saw further French deliveries, the first jet aircraft enter service.
-The Fouga Magister jet trainer/ground attack as well as an SA 341H Gazelle and SA 330F Puma helicopters were delivered.
-During the 1981 Gambian coup d'état attempt one of the SA 330F was shot down attempting to recapture the Radio Syd transmitter outside Banjul, killing all 18 onboard.
+The early 1970s saw further French deliveries, with the first jet aircraft entering service.
+The Fouga Magister jet trainer/ground attack aircraft as well as an SA 341H Gazelle and SA 330F Puma helicopters were delivered.
+During the 1981 Gambian coup d'état attempt one of the SA 330Fs was shot down attempting to recapture the Radio Syd transmitter outside Banjul, killing all 18 onboard.

-Later expansion saw the delivery of six Fokker F27 transport to replace the C-47s from 1977, when also four SOCATA Rallye light planes were acquired.
+Later expansion saw the delivery of six Fokker F27 transports to replace the C-47s from 1977, when also four SOCATA Rallye light planes were acquired.
 Four armed Rallye 235A Guerrier version followed in 1984.

 Senegal ordered 4 Aero L-39NGs for both light attack / COIN and training duties in April 2018.
-By March 2022 it was reported that the Senegal had cancelled the order.
+By March 2022 it was reported that Senegal had cancelled the order.